neomjs/covid-helix/README.md

 </p>

 # neo.mjs covid-helix
-A multi-threaded Gallery showing countries affected by COVID 19.
+A multi-threaded Helix showing countries affected by COVID 19.

-You can configure and sort the gallery with the controls on the right side, resulting in a firework of CSS3 transitions.
+You can configure and sort the helix with the controls on the right side, resulting in a firework of CSS3 transitions.

 This is a perfect performance demo for the webworkers driven UI framework <a href="https://github.com/neomjs/neo">neo.mjs</a>.